thaliaarchi/notes/wspace/assembly/parsing.md

   space-delimited arguments.
 - Forth-style calls without the `call` mnemonic are too ambiguous with permissive mnemonic inference and not allowed.

-Cases where a file passes these heuristics, but was intended to have `;`-comments should be very rare.

 ## Style